 RICK OWENS: SUBHUMAN INHUMAN SUPERHUMAN

-Milan’s art and design museum La Triennale di Milano is hosting ‘Subhuman Inhuman Superhuman, the world’s first retrospective of visionary avant-garde fashion and furniture designer Rick Owens.
+Milan’s art and design museum La Triennale di Milano is hosting ‘Subhuman Inhuman Superhuman’, the world’s first retrospective of visionary avant-garde fashion and furniture designer Rick Owens.
 The idea was suggested by the curator of the museum’s fashion department, Eleonora Fiorani, yet the exhibition is very much reigned by the designer’s own imagination.
 Featuring items from the archives of Owens’ fashion and furniture collections, as well as film, graphics, publications and a major new sculptural installation, it acts as a ‘Gesamtkunstwerk’ – a ‘total’ work of art encompassing multiple mediums and art forms to convey the artist’s creative universe.
 The ambition of the show is to convey the philosophy of Owens’ entire oeuvre while also tracing the evolution of his ideas.

 December 15, 2017 – March 25, 2018